EperezOk/socks-v5-proxy/README.md

 This project's report is located on the root folder, on the file "Informe.pdf".

-The RFC of the monitor protocol designed, "RFC protocolo monitoreo.pdf", is also located on the root folder, as it is mentioned on the report.
-This was included in the project to make clear each of the protocol's options, on both requests and responses.
+The RFC of the monitor protocol designed, "RFC protocolo monitoreo.pdf", is also located on the root folder.
+This was included in the project to make clear each of the protocol's options, on both requests and responses, along with some examples on how to operate with it.

 ## Authors
 - 61490 - Baliarda Gonzalo